cjmellor/starter-kit/README.md

   - Configured query logging for local development
   - Set up model strictness and prevention of lazy loading
   - Added performance optimization settings

+## Features

+### Authorization
+During the installation process, you'll be prompted to include Authorization.
+When selected, this option automatically sets up a comprehensive authentication structure including:
+- Role and Permission models with migrations
+- Basic role assignments (Owner, Member)